-■ ML/HS Mathematics Methods
+■ ML/HS Math Methods

 During this course students will explore math pedagogical practices for the middle school and high school student.
 Multiple levels of math from basic to advanced will be examined to identify specific pedagogical practices effective for this content area.
 General instructional methods will be integrated with subject-specific practices to prepare students to integrate best practices in their content area.
 Course content will align with Specialized Professional Associations (SPA's) and INTASC standards.
+A 14-hour practicum is included in this class.